GOVTNZ/print-ready/README.md

 npm install
 ```

-2. To open the repository folder in a browser using `live server`, run:
+2. To open the repository folder in a browser (using [Live Server](https://www.npmjs.com/package/live-server)) run:
 ```bash
 npm run start
 ```

-3. Once the browser window opens, navigate to the `example` folder.
+Note this opens `index.html` in the `example` folder.

 ### View the Printed Page in the browser